-It’s funny that my little repurposed bread box that started out with a strong 70’s vibe, gets a makeover with another somewhat 70’s vibe. ;)
+It’s funny that my little repurposed bread box which started out with a strong 70’s vibe, gets a makeover with another somewhat 70’s vibe.

 That pattern reminds me of patterns that I grew up with as a kid in the 70’s, on clothes, purses, etc.

 Don’t you agree??